 In addition, please send one copy in electronic form to the following address: SustarsicT@state.gov

-Grant proposals should include all of the information requested in the Application Guidelines.
+Grant proposals should include all of the information requested.
 Proposals will not be considered unless all information is received in hard copy and electronic form.
 Proposals must be completed in English, or accompanied by an English translation.
 Budgets must be calculated in USD.
 Supporting documents may be in Slovene.
 Cost-sharing and in-kind contributions must be documented in the grant proposal's budget.